halderavik/followup_ques_AI/README.md

 {
   "followups": [
     {
-      "text": "What specifically about the service made you feel it could be faster?", "type": "reason"
+      "text": "Why do you think the service could be faster?", "type": "reason"
     },
     {
+      "text": "Can you give examples of when the service felt slow?", "type": "example"
+    },
+    {
-      "text": "How did the speed of the service affect your overall experience?", "type": "impact"
+      "text": "How did the speed of the service impact your overall experience?", "type": "impact"
     }
   ]
 }
 ```

+**Note:** This endpoint always returns exactly 3 questions with the types: reason, example, and impact.
+The `allowed_types` parameter is no longer used as the types are fixed.

 ## License
 MIT (or specify as appropriate)